Ari-S-123/PDP-HW1/README.md

 class is the "creative addition" for the rubric.
 It implements the duties of a prompt manager using the localStorage API.
 I didn't write the tests for this class because I would have to mock the localStorage API.

+### Generative AI Usage

+I used GitHub Copilot to generate some repetitive unit tests.
+They are marked with a comment above them in each test file in src/tests/solution/.

 ## TODO

+- [ ] Update IPromptManager and all its users to include a text search on the inputted prompt on getFilteredPrompts.
 - [ ] Refactor the PromptsTable component in the frontend to a proper PromptsDataTable component with built-in sorting and filtering.